IgnacioFurio/geekshubs-fsd-val-proyecto_4.1/README.md

 ---

 - 500: Something went wrong: error.message
 - 501: Invalid credentials
 - 502: Empty field
 - 503: Appointment not fount
 - 504: User not found
 - 505: You shall not pass!!
+- 506: You must fill all the fields
+- 507: Your password must contain at least eight characters
+- 508: Your password must contain at least one letter and one number.

 ---